What is Codeine Addiction?

 - Help them find a nearby inpatient facility

-Treatment Options Available for Codeine Addiction
+Which Treatment Options are Available for Codeine Addiction?

 The best treatment option for codeine addiction is a medically supervised, gradual tapering program.
 This type of treatment will help avoid unpleasant withdrawal symptoms and can be achieved at an inpatient treatment facility.
 The patient should also receive behavioral therapy and counseling, especially if they are suffering from a co-occurring disorder, such as a mental illness.
 This will help them stay off the drug long-term.